UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 The two types of updates (accommodation preferences and passenger data updates) are applied using a PATCH verb on the related resources.
-While the resource in its whole is presented, only property explicitly listed as updateable can be provided with a value.
+While the resource in its whole is presented, only property explicitly listed as updatable can be provided with a value.
 Attempting to modify another property must result in an error.